 On the teaching side Élodie created and directed a weeklong theatre workshop that catered to adults and elders in British Columbia’s communities.
 She travelled throughout B-C, teaching the theatre intensive to seniors and adults. Élodie also regularly gives workshops to students and professionals on breath + speaking techniques, team building, character development, clown work and improv skills.

-Élodie can’t wait to see what 2018 has in store for her.
+Élodie can’t wait to see what the future has in store for her.